afs/rdf-delta/docs/delta-fuseki-config.md

-# The Fuseki Configuration file
+---
+layout: doc
+title:  Fuseki configuration for High Availability
+---

-This is the file Fuseki configuration file used in the tutorial, with additonal comments.
+This is the file Fuseki configuration file used in the tutorial, with additional comments.

 ```